pupilfirst/wd301-scripts/handling-advanced-ui-events/create-new-task/README.md

 import { TasksProvider } from "../../context/task/context";
 ```

-Wrap the `ProjectDetails` component with this context.
+We will wrap the `ProjectDetails` component with `TasksProvider`, so that values passed in the context are available in `ProjectDetails` component.

 ```tsx
 const ProjectDetailsIndex: React.FC = () => {